StrangeQuark007/SOFIA/README.md

 Please find the user manual at: arXiv:2503.xxxxx.

+All you need to clone locally is the SOFIA.zip file; within it, you'll find the notebook containing multiple worked-out examples.

 For questions or comments, feel free to email any of the authors or the page maintainer at mathieu.giroux2@mail.mcgill.ca.

 ---